aws/aws-cdk/packages/@aws-cdk/aws-cloudfront/README.md

 });
 ```

-### Validating signed URLs or signed cookies with Trusted Signers
+### Validating signed URLs or signed cookies with Trusted Key Groups

 CloudFront Distribution now supports validating signed URLs or signed cookies using key groups.
 When a cache behavior contains trusted key groups, CloudFront requires signed URLs or signed cookies for all requests that match the cache behavior.